Pelagic sediment: Oozes

 In case of marine sediments, ooze does not refer to a sediment's consistency, but to its composition, which directly reflects its origin.
 Ooze is pelagic sediment that consists of at least 30% of microscopic remains of either calcareous or siliceous planktonic debris organisms.
 The remainder typically consists almost entirely of clay minerals.
 As a result, the grain size of oozes is often bimodal with a well-defined biogenic silt- to sand-size fraction and siliciclastic clay-size fraction.
 Oozes can be defined by and classified according to the predominant organisms that compose them.
 For example, there are diatom, coccolith, foraminifera, globigerina, pteropod, and radiolarian oozes.
 Oozes are also classified and named according to their mineralogy, i.e. calcareous or siliceous oozes.
-Whatever their composition, all oozes accumulate extremely slowly, at no more than a few centimeters per millennium.
+Regardless of their composition, all oozes accumulate extremely slowly, at no more than a few centimeters per millennium.

 Calcareous ooze is ooze that is composed of at least 30% of the calcareous microscopic shells—also known as tests—of foraminifera, coccolithophores, and pteropods.
 This is the most common pelagic sediment by area, covering 48% of the world ocean's floor.
 This type of ooze accumulates on the ocean floor at depths above the carbonate compensation depth.
 It accumulates more rapidly than any other pelagic sediment type, with a rate that varies from 0.3–5 cm/1000 yr.

 Siliceous ooze is ooze that is composed of at least 30% of the siliceous microscopic "shells" of plankton, such as diatoms and radiolaria.
 Siliceous oozes often contain lesser proportions of either sponge spicules, silicoflagellates or both.
 This type of ooze accumulates on the ocean floor at depths below the carbonate compensation depth.
 Its distribution is also limited to areas with high biological productivity, such as the polar oceans, and upwelling zones near the equator.
 The least common type of sediment, it covers only 15% of the ocean floor.
 It accumulates at a slower rate than calcareous ooze: 0.2–1 cm/1000 yr.